AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 • Host the DApp on IPFS using Fleek platform.

 ## About the Author
-I'm Akhilesh Thite, an Indian tech enthusiast with a passion for Software Development, Open-Source, Decentralization & AI.
-Feel free to contact me on [GitHub](https://github.com/AkhileshThite) & [Twitter](https://twitter.com/AkhileshThite_).
+I'm Akhilesh Thite, an Indian tech enthusiast with a passion for Software Development, Open-Source & Decentralization.
+Feel free to connect with me on [GitHub](https://github.com/AkhileshThite) & [Twitter](https://twitter.com/AkhileshThite_).

-## Basics & Installation Setup
+## Basics & Installation
 We need the following things on your computer to build our DApp.
 ### Node & npm:
 <img height="140" width="140" align="left" src="https://user-images.githubusercontent.com/68826419/128867676-c789b537-9881-49cc-a044-32b672f99680.png" /> Node is a JavaScript runtime environment that executes JavaScript code outside a web browser and npm is a JavaScript package installer.